Performance Lab Mind Review

 With regards to the brain, L-Tyrosine is thought to have a close connection to dopamine, which is vital to the brain.
 It is the nice feeling we get when we achieve something or do something well.

-While this still needs plenty of research to back up, Performance Lab is confident that we can link L-Tyrosine to help with memory, mental processing and performance in stressful situations.
-The fact that this is such a common ingredient in nootropics suggests that they are not alone in thinking that.
+While this still needs plenty of research to back it up, Performance Lab is confident that we can link L-Tyrosine to help with memory, mental processing and performance in stressful situations.
+The fact that this is such a common ingredient in nootropics suggests that Performance Lab are not alone in thinking that.

 Usually found in areas near the Mediterranean, Maritime Pine Bark has an eclectic mix of potential health benefits.

-It contains chemicals that could aid blood flow, prevent infections, reduce swelling and are antioxidants.
-This has led it to be used to combat high cholesterol, ADHD, asthma and problems with memory.
+It contains antioxidants that could aid blood flow, prevent infections, and reduce swelling.
+This has led its use to combat high cholesterol, ADHD, asthma, and memory.

 As ever, there isn’t concrete scientific evidence to back this up, but the antioxidants within Maritime Pine Bark are generally thought to have an impact on declining brains, and its anti-inflammatory nature can help to prevent mental illness caused by swelling of the brain.